rhel-labs/learn-katacoda/installing-software-yum/step4.md

 << OUTPUT ABRIDGED >>
 </pre>

-For example, this script creates a preset for the __httpd__ service behind the scenes when the package is installed.
+The output shows a script that creates a preset for the __httpd__ service behind the scenes when the package is installed.

 # Showing changelog

-Specifying `--changelog` will display what has recently been changed in a package.
+Specifying `--changelog` with `rpm -q` will display what has recently been changed in a package.

 `rpm -q --changelog wireshark`{{execute}}